JDxWang/Learning-R-Shiny/README.md

 You can find the current version here: https://jdxwang.shinyapps.io/ozbargain_tags/

-Do note that currently it's using a basic for-loop to go through about 200 deals and takes a moment to load.
+The app runs a lot faster locally if you're from Australia.
+The one hosted at shinyapps.io takes a moment to load.

 # Description